IBM/maximo-labs/MkDocs/apm_8.7/docs/hpu_models.md

     return result
 ```

+## Troubleshoot

 ### Enable Debug Mode

 For a small group of assets, user can enable debug mode for debugging the model.

-1\.
-Login Watson Studio, enter the project, click the `Assets` tab, enter the notebook `IBM-Transformers-Tap-Changers-DGA-4.0.0.ipynb`, click the pencil icon to edit,find the cell `healthlib.set_log_level(level='INFO')`, change to `healthlib.set_log_level(level='DEBUG')`.Then save to a latest version.
+1. Login Watson Studio, enter the project, click the `Assets` tab, enter the notebook `IBM-Transformers-Tap-Changers-DGA-4.0.0.ipynb`, click the pencil icon to edit,find the cell `healthlib.set_log_level(level='INFO')`, change to `healthlib.set_log_level(level='DEBUG')`.Then save to a latest version.

-2\.
-Login Health and Predict Utilities application, go to `Scoring and DGA settings`, enter the related group, click the `Recalculate scores` to trigger a new analysis.
+2. Login Health and Predict Utilities application, go to `Scoring and DGA settings`, enter the related group, click the `Recalculate scores` to trigger a new analysis.

-3\.
-After the calculation finishes, go back to Watson Studio, click the `Job` tab, then click the correspoding job for the score group.
+3. After the calculation finishes, go back to Watson Studio, click the `Job` tab, then click the correspoding job for the score group.

-4\.
-A new page will open where user can edit the job and or check the job history.
+4. A new page will open where user can edit the job and or check the job history.
 Click latest finished job history to check the debug logs.

 ### Run Notebook Directly for Debugging Purpose

 If user want to directly run the notebook to calculate the score for debug purpose instead of the job, user can add some enviroment variables in notebook temporary.

-1\.
-Login Watson Studio, enter the project, click the `Assets` tab, enter the notebook `IBM-Transformers-Tap-Changers-DGA-4.0.0.ipynb`, click the pencil icon to edit.
+1. Login Watson Studio, enter the project, click the `Assets` tab, enter the notebook `IBM-Transformers-Tap-Changers-DGA-4.0.0.ipynb`, click the pencil icon to edit.
 Click plus button to add a new cell, and put below code with actual value.

 `maximoApiKey` can be found in Application administration page.
 Login Health and Predict – Utilities and click the Application administration page, click to the Start Center and in the Go To section, click Administration.On the API Keys tab, search and find maxadmin's apikey.
 ![drawing](/img/apm_8.7/hpu_model_ws_notebook_apikey_01.png)